zama-ai/tfhe-rs/CONTRIBUTING.md

 Tfhe-rs follows conventional commit specification to have a consistent commit naming scheme and you are expected to follow it as well.

-This is a mandatory requirement for Semantic Versioning ([https://semver.org/](https://semver.org/)) used in tfhe-rs release process to define the version number and create automatically meaningful changelog.
+This is a mandatory requirement for Semantic Versioning ([https://semver.org/](https://semver.org/)) used in TFHE-rs release process to define the version number and create automatically meaningful changelog.

 Just a reminder that commit messages are checked automatically in the CI and are rejected if they don't follow the rules.
 To learn more about conventional commits, check [this page](https://www.conventionalcommits.org/en/v1.0.0/).